nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* is an NUS student
+* has a need to organize and coordinate schedules

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app